-Billy Gunnels is an associate professor of biological sciences and the director of the Office of Scholarly Innovation and Student Research at Florida Gulf Coast University.
+Billy Gunnels is a professor and chair of Florida Gulf Coast University's department of Biological Sciences..
 Gunnels is a practicing biologist, and his inquiries include animal behavior and wildlife ecology.
 He is particularly interested in issues pertaining to social interactions between humans and wildlife.
 Gunnels has also published on the scholarship of teaching and learning, history and sociology, including a project that uses historical records to understand the biology of animals that lived in the recent past.

 Areas of Expertise (13)